Physical Therapist:

 The Verdict: Is EMS Worth It?

-It worked because I was willing to give it a little bit of space in my life.
-Twenty minutes a day.
+But it worked because I was willing to give it a little time and consistency.

 If bending, standing, carrying, or even just getting through the day still feels harder than it should…

-But I want to make this clear:
+But let me make this clear:

 If you’re looking for a quick fix, or something that gives you instant abs, this isn’t it.